 2. I send you some information

-This will include a copy of Humanists UK’s leaflet on wedding and partnership ceremonies.
-I’ll also send you a copy of the information you’re reading now, along with details about payment, logistics and so on—so you know exactly what’s involved right from the start.
+This will include a lot of the information you’re reading now, along with details about payment, logistics and so on—so you know exactly what’s involved right from the start.

 3. We meet up in person